 Well, this shouldn’t surprise you: Meryl Streep is the ultimate Golden Gladiator, with a record eight competitive wins for her performances in Kramer vs. Kramer (1979), The French Lieutenant’s Woman (1981), Sophie’s Choice (1982), Adaptation (2002), Angels in America (2003), The Devil Wears Prada (2006), Julie & Julia (2009), and The Iron Lady (2011).

 If we’re counting non-competitive honors, Streep still occupies the top spot, but shares it with another Golden Goddess — she and Barbra Streisand both have nine.
-Streep added to her haul this time last year, with the HFPA’s honorary Cecil B. DeMille Award.
+Streep last added to her haul in 2017, with the HFPA’s honorary Cecil B. DeMille Award.
 Streisand has competitive wins for Best Actress in a Comedy or Musical, for Funny Girl (1968) and A Star Is Born (1976); for Best Original Song, for “Evergreen” from A Star Is Born; and for Best Director, for Yentl (1983).
 Her non-competitive wins include the Cecil B. DeMille Award in 2000 as well as four Henrietta Awards, an honor given to one male and one female “World Film Favorite” from the 1954 Golden Globes until the 1980 ceremony.
 Streisand received her Henriettas in 1970, 1971, 1975, and 1978.

 As far as TV shows go, All in the Family is the Golden Greatest, having won four Best Series awards; it’s followed by Taxi, Sex and the City, The X-Files, Mad Men, and, naturally, The Golden Girls, all of which have three wins in their respective genre’s top TV category.
-On the film side of things, last year’s La La Land broke the whole Golden Game, taking home Globes for all seven of the categories in which it was nominated — the most wins that have ever gone to a single film.
+On the film side of things, 2017’s La La Land broke the whole Golden Game, taking home Globes for all seven of the categories in which it was nominated — the most wins that have ever gone to a single film.